Claim rule entry

 Authorisation Step This step determines which round of authorisation managers are asked to check claims.
 For example if step 1 is selected the normal line manager and the 2nd level approval will be notified and asked to check the claim simultaneously.
 If step 2 is selected the managers will be asked to check the claims one manager at a time.

 Once the rule is created it is already enabled, then use the Save button to save the header details.
-The Close button will take you out of this screen.

 This section specifies the Conditions required for the rule to be activated.
 When a claimant processes a claim, MyExpenses will check all rules first to see if any conditions are met, if they are the actions will be carried out, otherwise the standard workflow of the manager from the user profile will be selected.